tobocop/tally-takehome/README.md

 * Refactor to more generic page component with links and title
 * Get a logo image without extra black space
 * Figure out why my sass .something + & nested isn't working
+* nicer loading indicator
+* Look at refactoring to react suspense and error boundry